yaap/scripts/aosp-merger/README.md

 Will remove the staging branch for the given AOSP tag and exit
 ##### --push-staging
 Will push (to the set default remote and branch / saved branches in `saved_branches.list`) and remove the remaining staging branches, while promting one by one
+##### --diff
+Will show the diff between the two tags, offer to save to a file and exit
+Do note the resulting output &/ file can get huge
+##### --check
+Performs a sanity check for the merge using `merged_repos.txt`
+Will summarize errors, warnings and exit

 ### Log entries
 ##### Positive